SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 The first step in order to do that is to create a new empty trajectory - in case you have stored stuff into an HDF5 file, you can pass a `filename` to the :class:`~pypet.trajectory.Trajectory` constructor - and call :func:`~pypet.trajectory.Trajectory.f_load` on it.
+You can also directly pass the `filename` to :func:`~pypet.trajectory.Trajectory.f_load` if you want to.

 Give it a `name` or an `index` of the trajectory you want to select within the HDF5 file.
-For the index you can also count backwards, so `-1` would yield the last or newest trajectory in an HDF5 file.
+For the index you can also count backwards, so
+`-1` would yield the last or newest trajectory in an HDF5 file.
+If you don't specify any of the two, the name of the current trajectory object is taken.

 There are two load modes depending on the argument `as_new`